olewsaa/amateur-radio/README.md

 ## Upgrading the G90 firmware
-I have included some instructions to explain and document how to upgrade the G90's firmware using a Pi or a x86-64 based PC.
+I have included some instructions to explain and document how to upgrade the G90's firmware using a Pi or a x86-64 based PC running Linux.
 Script and explanations are found in the G90 directory.